 As I mentioned in my previous post, I’m not hostile to self-publishing.
 (I encourage readers of this post to also check out not only that article but also the comments written in response to it.)
 But I strongly urge prospective self-publishers to carefully examine their motives and their goals before investing in the endeavor.
 And though reading about others’ successes is encouraging, it can also be misleading; don’t overvalue anecdotal accounts of lucrative self-publishing at the expense of overwhelming evidence to the contrary.

-4 Responses to “10 Rewards and Risks of Self-Publishing”
+5 thoughts on “10 Rewards and Risks of Self-Publishing”

 A well-balanced article that’s not afraid to say what is and not just what people want to hear.
 Thanks for this.